DeanLuus22021994/docker_dotfiles/.docker-compose/github-actions-runner/README.md

 - `docker-compose.yml`: Defines the runner service with named volumes for persistence
 - `Dockerfile`: Builds a minimal Ubuntu 22.04 image with GitHub Actions runner v2.329.0
 - `scripts/entrypoint.sh`: Configuration and startup script with proper cleanup handling
-- `.env.example`: Template for environment variables with defaults for react-scuba
+- `.env.example`: Template for environment variables with defaults for docker-examples

 ## Prerequisites